d365collaborative/ax2012.tools/docs/Initialize-AXModelStoreV2.md

 ```

 ### -CreateDb
-Switch to instruct the cmdlet to create a new modelstore inside the supplied -ModelstoreDatabase parameter
+Instruct the cmdlet to create a new modelstore inside the supplied -ModelstoreDatabase parameter

 ```yaml
 Type: SwitchParameter